 - A. The three elected Board member terms expire 12/31 every three years.
 The Retirement Administrator is responsible for the election process, and shall submit a schedule of events to the Board for information and review, under the following guidelines: - 1.
 Notice of election to all employees shall be distributed during the early part of September of the election year. - 2.
-Eligible candidates for the office of Employee Board Member shall be vested members of the plan with at least 10 years of credited service and shall be elected for 3-year terms.
-Service credit for the purpose of this section shall include service credit purchased under Policy 180. - 3.
+Eligible candidates for the office of Employee Board Member shall have at least 10 calendar years of credited service and shall be elected for 3-year terms.
+The usual rounding procedures and sick leave credit conversion and purchases or transfers of service from other plans, available for retirement, death, termination, etc. shall not apply for purposes of meeting 10 calendar years for Board election. - 3.
 Eligible candidate for office of Board Member, cannot be an ex-officio member. - 4.
 Interested candidates shall submit an application form as prescribed by the Board. - 5.
-Person(s) nominated as candidates for the Retirement Board may withdraw their names from consideration by (a) orally requesting that his/her name not be considered at the time the nominations are taken or (b) submitting a written request to the Chairman that his/her name be withdrawn from consideration, after the nomination but before the printing and distribution of ballots. - 6.
-The Retirement Administrator shall print ballots for distribution or electronically distribute candidate profiles and ballots to eligible voters.
+Person(s) nominated as candidates for the Retirement Board may withdraw their names from consideration by (a) orally requesting that his/her name not be considered at the time the nominations are taken or (b) submitting a written request to the chairman that his/her name be withdrawn from consideration, after the nomination but before the printing and distribution of ballots.